Buying a refurbished mobile

 Cheap handsets, incl iPhone and Samsung deals

-There's no getting around it, smartphones are expensive.
-Yet unless you're looking for a recently released model, buying a refurbished handset can cut the cost considerably.
-This guide explains where you can buy one, how much you can save and what to watch out for.
+There's no getting around it, smartphones are expensive, but buying a refurbished handset can cut the cost considerably.
+This guide explains what they are, where to buy one and what to watch out for.
+To quickly and easily find refurbished handsets, use our Cheap Mobile Finder tool.

 What is a refurbished mobile phone?

-Refurbished phones are those that were sent back by customers because they were faulty or simply sold on by their previous owner – they'll have been checked and if necessary restored to full working order.
-They won't generally come with the original packaging and may not include all the accessories, but will have been tested, and will usually come with a warranty.
+Refurbished phones are usually just those that were sent back by customers who changed their minds, or because they had a minor fault – they'll have been checked and, if necessary, restored to full working order.
+They won't generally come with the original packaging and may not include all the accessories, such as chargers or headphones, but usually come with a one-year warranty (but do check).

 Refurbished phones are typically given a 'grade' by retailers.
 Trading Standards has told us these grades aren't set independently, so quality can and will vary, but typically they are defined as follows:

-Grade A – appears new or has only very minor signs of handling or wear.
+Grade A (sometimes called 'Pristine' or 'Like New') – appears new or has only very minor signs of handling or wear.
+We only include handsets with this grading in our Cheap Mobile Finder tool.

-Grade B – may have scratches, chips or other forms of light cosmetic damage.
+Grade B (sometimes called 'Very Good') – may have scratches, chips or other forms of light cosmetic damage.

-- Grade C – will show signs of wear; expect the product to look used.
+- Grade C (sometimes called 'Good') – will show signs of wear; expect the product to look used.

-Prices vary depending on which grade you opt for and right now, for an unlocked iPhone XR (released 2018), you could expect to pay £400 for a Grade A model (vs £499 new).
-For a Grade C model, it's around £350.
+Prices vary depending on which grade you opt for and right now, for an unlocked iPhone 11 (released 2019), you could expect to pay £449 for a Grade A model (vs £541 new).

 The warranty is key

 One of the most important considerations when buying a refurb is the warranty it comes with, as this provides your protection if it develops a fault.
-Almost all refurbs come with one, though the length and who provides it varies.
+Almost all refurbs come with one, and while they are typically for one year, the length and who provides it varies, so always check before buying.

-Whoever did the refurbishment will usually provide it – if that's the manufacturer, you can go to it directly if there's a problem, though you'll have rights with the retailer too.
-These warranties typically last a year.
+Whoever did the refurbishment will usually provide it – if that's the manufacturer, you can go to it directly if there's a problem.
 If the warranty is provided by a retailer, then that's who you'll be dealing with.
-Retailer warranties vary in length and may also depend on the grade of the refurbishment.

 When buying from a private seller, rather than a trader, it's a case of caveat emptor, or 'let the buyer beware'.
 This means the only rights under law for buyers are that the phone is fairly described and that the owner has the right to sell it, so there's little legal comeback if it's faulty or you change your mind.